ITU-BDSA23-GROUP9/Chirp/docs/report.md

 We will briefly discuss the architecture of the deployed application, which is based on a client-server-model.

 In the illustration below, the Web Server, hosted on Azure, manages user requests and serves the website, while the SQL Server, also on Azure, stores structured data like user information and chirps.
-The Client browser communicates with the Web Server (with the webpage artifact), which, in turn, interacts with the SQL Server, which contains the SQL_Database artifact, for database operations.
+The Client browser communicates with the Web Server, which contains the webpage artifact.
+The Websever, in turn, interacts with the SQL Server, which contains the SQL_Database artifact, for database operations.
 In this manner, the Client doesn't directly connect to the SQL Server; but instead communicates with the Web Server, which handles the interaction with the database.

 ![Illustration of the _Chirp!_ deployed application](docs/images/../../diagrams/DeploymentDiagram.png)